-During the 2019 annual Kitsap County Point-In-Time (PIT) Homeless Count, there were 478 individuals counted.40 This was a 13% decrease from 2006 (547 total individuals).
-The 2019 count included 84 (18%) children under the age of 18.
+During the 2020 annual Kitsap County Point-In-Time (PIT) Homeless Count, there were 533 individuals counted.
+40 This was a 3% decrease from 2006 (547 total individuals).
+The 2020 count included 94 (18%) children under the age of 18.
 From 2010-17, the average proportion of children has been 25%.
 The PIT counts are considered underestimates of the true number of homeless individuals.
 The counts include persons who are sheltered (emergency or transitional), unsheltered, and temporarily living with family or friends.
-In 2019, the total unsheltered was 173 (36%).
-A few of the other subpopulations that accounted for significant portions of the total 2019 count were permanently physically disabled adults (53%), mentally disabled adults (48%), victims of domestic violence (12%), those with chronic substance use (28%) and those with chronic health conditions that are permanently disabling (30%).
-In 2019, 37% of those counted in the Point-In-Time Count said that eviction or loss of housing was one reason for their homelessness.
+In 2020, the total unsheltered was 199 (37%).
+A few of the other subpopulations that accounted for significant portions of the total 2020 count were mentally disabled adults (51%), permanent physically disabled adults (33%), those with chronic health conditions (29%), those with developmental disabilities (12%) and those experiencing domestic violence (6%).
+In 2020, 54% of those counted in the Point-In-Time Count said that eviction or loss of housing was one reason for their homelessness.